KevinHackTools/Free-Robux-Generator/README.md

 # Free-Robux-Generator
 A tool to generate robux for your roblox account.
-Working June 2024
+Working June 2024 Originally released back in last november - this is a repost of the updated version.

 # Tool Demonstration
 Enter your username, followed by the amount of robux you want to add, generation takes anywhere from 5 to 30 seconds typically.